pensivecowboy/cowboymoji/scripts/README.md

 ### Command Line Arguments:
 - *input_dir* The directory that contains all the emojis to tile.
+- *output_name* the name of the output image.
 - *columns* The number of columns per row for your tiled image.
 - *emoji_size* The width and height of the emoji in the tile in pixels.
 Emojis must be square and will be resized to this given size from their original size.
-- *spacer* The amount of space between each emoji in pixels
+- *spacer* The amount of space between each emoji in pixels.